 Of course you could just skip the whole thing and order some fabulous Valentine’s Day truffles from my favorite chocolatier, Jacques Torres at Jacques Torres Chocolat in New York City.

-4 ounces (1/2 cup) heavy cream or whipping cream
+- 4 ounces heavy cream or whipping cream (1/2 cup)

-1 tablespoon seedless black raspberry jam
+- 1 tablespoon seedless black raspberry jam

-2 tablespoons unsweetened cocoa powder
+- 2 tablespoons unsweetened cocoa powder

-2) Heat the cream in a saucepan over a medium heat until it starts to make small bubbles in the center, but do not boil.
+- Cook.
+Heat the cream in a saucepan over a medium heat until it starts to make small bubbles in the center, but do not boil.

-3) Add the hot cream to the chocolate and stir steadily with a fork or whisk until the chocolate has melted completely and there are no streaks.
+- Add the hot cream to the chocolate and stir steadily with a fork or whisk until the chocolate has melted completely and there are no streaks.
 Just after adding the cream, add the raspberry jam.
 If it doesn't smooth out, microwave the mix on medium for about 20 seconds, then stir until smooth.
 If needed nuke it again.
 If you don't have a microwave, you can set the mixing bowl in a pan of hot tap water but do not boil the water.
 Or you could sit the bowl on top of a small saucepan with about an inch of water at a very low simmer.
 Be very careful to not get any water in the chocolate.
 That can lead to disaster.
 Stir steadily.
 That's your ganache.
 If you are adding mix-ins, add them after the hot cream.
 Or divide the ganache into several bowls and flavor each differently.

-4) Refrigerate until firm throughout, at least 3 hours.
+- Cool.
+Refrigerate until firm throughout, at least 3 hours.

-5) Scoop out about a teaspoon and roll in your very clean dry hands until it is roundish and bite size, about the size of a maraschino cherry.
+- Prep again.
+Scoop out about a teaspoon and roll in your very clean dry hands until it is roundish and bite size, about the size of a maraschino cherry.
 The chocolate will melt quickly, so have your lover lick your hands when you are done.
 Make all the balls before you start coating them and place them on a tray so they are not touching.